Welcome to

 Description automatically generated

-Vortex flowmeters, introduced to the market 56 years ago, are versatile, reliable and accurate in measuring liquids, gases, and steam at a competitive price -- and with equal ease.
+Vortex flowmeters, introduced to the market in 1969, are versatile, reliable and accurate in measuring liquids, gases, and steam at a competitive price -- and with equal ease.
 They are widely used for steam flow measurement and can handle the high temperatures of both saturated and superheated steam.

 Many vortex meters today offer accuracy better than one percent, depending on the fluid and application.
 They also have very favorable costs of acquisition, commissioning and ownership.